 Escuela Nueva Foundation

-- In 2009, provided 87,000 low income children in Colombia with NEW EN self-paced, self-directed learning materials, covering 30% of the rural primary student population, furthering efforts to reach new cohorts of students.
+- In 2009, provided 87,000 low income children in Colombia with new EN self-paced, self-directed learning materials, covering 30% of the rural primary student populations.

 - In 2012, launched the Project for Rural Basic Education Improvement in Puebla, México, as well as an International Study Mission with the Iraqi Ministry of Education and UNICEF.

 - The Vietnamese government is implementing the Escuela Nueva methodology across the country.

 - EN trained 6% of the total teacher population of East Timor (450).
 Around 1,500 practioners have joined its global EN Learning Network and online community